key4hep/key4hep-tutorials/edm4hep_analysis/README.md

   events (in the form of `podio::Frame`s).
 - Open the input files and create an event loop
 - Get the `Muons` collection from the file
-  - Discard all events where there aren't exactly two
+  - Discard all events where there aren't exactly two Muons
 - Get the invariant mass of the dimuon combination (and assume that it is a $Z$)
-  - Remember that ther is [utility functionality](https://edm4hep.web.cern.ch/namespaceedm4hep_1_1utils.html) for getting the 4 momenta
+  - Remember that there is [utility functionality](https://edm4hep.web.cern.ch/namespaceedm4hep_1_1utils.html) for getting the 4 momenta
 - Calculate the recoil mass using the knowledge of the colliding beams